dusvyat/privateGPT/README.md

 ```

 Then, download the 2 models and place them in a directory of your choice.
 - LLM: default to [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
-If you prefer a different GPT4All-J compatible model, just download it and reference it in your `.env` file.
+If you prefer a different GPT4All-J compatible model, just download it and reference it in your `settings.py` file.
-- Embedding: default to [ggml-model-q4_0.bin](https://huggingface.co/Pi3141/alpaca-native-7B-ggml/resolve/397e872bf4c83f4c642317a5bf65ce84a105786e/ggml-model-q4_0.bin).
-If you prefer a different compatible Embeddings model, just download it and reference it in your `.env` file.
+- Embedding: default to [sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).
+If you prefer a different compatible Embeddings model, just download/import and reference it in your `settings.py` file.
+See link for more instructions

 Edit the variables as required inside settings.py
 ```